 Digestion is a fascinating topic.
 Healthy digestion is essential for optimal wellness because without it we don’t absorb the nutrients from our food.
-Instead we tend to end up de-energised, under-the-weather and at worst, develop chronic illness.
-As a result the digestive systems fails to delivery what is necessary to repair, maintain and uphold our day to day health.
+For a start, when we fail to properly absorb our food, we tend to end up de-energised and under-the-weather.
+At worst we develop chronic illness.
+Most importantly, a result the digestive systems fails to delivery what is necessary to repair, maintain and uphold our day to day health.
 To make life a little easier I am sharing my fennel digestion tea recipe to inspire you.

 Most people benefit from a little assistance with digestion at some point or other.
 That might mean looking at sluggishness from over-eating.
 It could also help to look at whether we are eating too much of the ‘wrong’ thing or deveoping increasing sensitivity to various foods.
 It seems to me that regularly consuming helpful digestive herbs in your daily cuisine or teas can be really supportive to these issues.

 This is recipe for a digestion-supporting tea, and I am using one of my favourite home made blends.
 You can find these dried or fresh herbs in good health food stores or a traditional herbal apothecary.
 Better still, if you can, then grow your own.
 There are so many different combinations.
 If you dive in and explore, you may well develop a passion for it and find a unique blend that works just for you.